-The level of detail will vary between awards, and is at the discretion of the institution.
-However, it is not appropriate to include cut-off scores or other measures of course demand.
-The information should simply list the general requirements for admission, not the selection process or outcomes.
+The level of detail will vary between awards and is at the discretion of the institution.
+Information should list the general requirements for admission.
 Institutions offering flexible entry pathways may choose to include this information in Section Two.

 Institutions should aim to include admission requirements at the time of enrolment on the AHEGS.
 If this is not possible, it would be acceptable to include the current admission requirements.